-Welcome to Episode 12 of Leader Talk!
-In this episode we spoke to Max Garcia, the only former US Marine Sergeant Major speaking in Australia.
+Welcome back to Leader Talk!
+In episode 12 we spoke to Max Garcia, the only former US Marine Sergeant Major speaking in Australia.

-Max joined the Marines in 1994, later becoming a Drill Instructor in 1999.
+Max joined the Marines in 1994.
 In 2003 and 2004, he deployed twice to Iraq and was awarded the combat action ribbon, and a medal for Valor.
-From 2006 to 2009 Max taught future officers at the University of South Florida.
 Between 2012 to 2014 Max served with the Fleet Anti Terrorism Security Team (FAST) in Spain until selection to Sergeant Major, the top enlisted rank in the Marines.

-Since writing an Amazon #1 best seller with Joe Vitale, who was featured in the movie "The Secret", Max has used leadership stories from Iraq and Afghanistan to provide inspiring presentations to audiences which have included but are not limited to The Wests Tigers, Members of Parliament, businesses, professional golfers, universities, and radio.
+Since writing an Amazon #1 best seller with Joe Vitale, who was featured in the movie “The Secret”, Max has used leadership stories from Iraq and Afghanistan to provide inspiring presentations to audiences like The Wests Tigers, Members of Parliament, businesses, professional golfers, universities, and radio.

 Authored by retired US Marine Sergeant Major Max Garcia

 Growing up, I was underconfident and anxious.
 Nobody expected me to join the Marines and succeed – and yet, I did.
 I completed boot camp, graduated with honours, and later became a drill instructor myself.
 Despite friends and family placing limiting beliefs on me, I thrived.
 You see, limiting beliefs are only there if you believe in them.
 By shifting your mindset to one of discipline and resilience, you can identify limitations and transform them into your driving force.
 Subtle shifts in perspective will revolutionise your leadership strategies and empower your small or medium-sized business to prosper.